 “Before you write copy for your promotional piece, you need to understand your goals for that piece.
 What do you want to get in return?
 The copy you use in each ad or marketing piece will vary based on your goals for that promotion.”

-• There should be one important action highlighted on the page which is called the primary action.
+- One important action should be highlighted on the page, and it is called the primary action.

 1. Creating powerful headlines

-Credibility – Your readers are inundated by hundreds of marketing messages every day.
-The most credible, engaging, and informative have the highest chance of interrupting their filtering processes and moving to the front of their minds.
+Credibility—Your readers are inundated by hundreds of marketing messages every day.
+The most credible, engaging, and informative messages have the highest chance of interrupting their filtering processes and moving to the forefront of their minds.

 The process